open-component-model/ocm-website/content/en/mpas/getting_started.md

 For other installation methods, see the [installation guide](/mpas/overview/installation/).

-## Bootstrap Mpas
+## Bootstrap MPAS

 ### Export your Github access token

-The Mpas CLI uses your Github access token to authenticate with Github.
+The MPAS CLI uses your Github access token to authenticate with Github.
 To create a Github access token, see the [Github documentation](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 ```bash